 How to Calculate Your Cost Per Egg (With Formula)

 - Total Eggs: My 6 hens laid roughly 720 eggs this year.
-(Remember, they didn’t lay for the first 5-6 months because they were babies!).
-This is actually a strong production rate—averaging about 20 eggs per hen per month once they started.
-Since standard breeds average 180-220 eggs per year at peak, hitting 720 in just a half-year of laying is excellent.
+(Remember, they didn’t lay for the first 5 to 6 months because they were babies!)
+This is actually a strong production rate, averaging about 20 eggs per hen per month once they started.
+Since standard breeds average 180 to 220 eggs per year at peak, hitting 720 in just a half-year of laying is excellent.

 Obviously, this is thrown off because of the coop cost.
 If we only look at “operating costs” (feed/bedding) vs eggs: